HyperspaceMadness/Mega_Bezel/README.md

     * Set the Aspect Ratio Type to Explicit (1) This will use the explicit aspect ratio number instead of guessing

     * If this solves your issue please consider posting on the thread at the top of this document the issue you had so that we can improve the auto aspect ratio in the future
+---
+**If you see artifacts on the game image like circles or interference patterns**

-  * Artifacts on the screen that look round swirls or circles which look like tree trunk rings

-    * This kind of artifact is called a Moiré pattern - https://en.wikipedia.org/wiki/Moiré_pattern
+  * These artifacts which look like round swirls or circles like tree trunk rings are called a Moiré patterns which happen when a high frequency pattern is sampled at a lower frequency - https://en.wikipedia.org/wiki/Moiré_pattern

-    * The base cause of the Moiré pattern is usually the curvature, if you set the curvature to 0 the moire should go away
+    * The base cause of the Moiré pattern is usually the curvature in combination with visible scanlines, if you set the curvature to 0 the moire should go away

-    * Also in general moire artifacts are less of a problem when you are at an integer scale and using a higher resolution monitor.
+* **How to fix**
+    * Set **CRT Curvature Scale Multiplier** to 0, This will remove curvature from the game image but leave everything else the same
+    * Set **Integer Scale Mode** to 1 or 2
+    * Make the game screen larger with either **Viewport Zoom** or **Non-Integer Scale %**
+    * Use a higher resolution monitor if available

 ----------------------------------------
 ---